groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/net/groupdocs.viewer.options/spreadsheetoptions/forrenderingbypagebreaks/_index.md

 ---
 title: ForRenderingByPageBreaks
 second_title: GroupDocs.Viewer for .NET API Reference
-description: Initializes new instance of SpreadsheetOptionsgroupdocs.viewer.options/spreadsheetoptions for rendering print areas only.
+description: Initializes an instance of the SpreadsheetOptionsgroupdocs.viewer.options/spreadsheetoptions class for splitting to pages by page breaks.
 type: docs
 weight: 20
 url: /net/groupdocs.viewer.options/spreadsheetoptions/forrenderingbypagebreaks/
 ---
 ## SpreadsheetOptions.ForRenderingByPageBreaks method

-Initializes new instance of [`SpreadsheetOptions`](../../spreadsheetoptions) for rendering print areas only.
+Initializes an instance of the [`SpreadsheetOptions`](../../spreadsheetoptions) class for splitting to pages by page breaks.

 ```csharp
 public static SpreadsheetOptions ForRenderingByPageBreaks()